 Department (State) Finals - Sunday, February 3, 2019, Airport Holiday Inn, Des Moines at 8:00 a.m.
 All contestants will be required to report to the hotel on Saturday, February 2, 2019, by 6:00 p.m.

-Eligible participants in The American Legion National High School Oratorical Contest shall be citizens of or lawful permanent residents of the United States.
+Eligible participants in the contest shall be citizens of or lawful permanent residents of the United States.

-All contestants must be bona fide students herein described as any student under the age of twenty (20) years on the date of the National Contest who is presently enrolled in a high school or junior high school (public, parochial, military, private or home school), commencing with grade nine (9) and terminating with grade twelve (12).
-Students must be enrolled in high school or junior high school during the time of participation at any level of The American Legion National High School Oratorical Contest.
+All contestants must be bona fide students herein described as any student under the age of 20 years on the date of the national contest who is presently enrolled in a high school or junior high school (public, parochial, military, private or home school), commencing with grade 9 and terminating with grade 12.
+Students must be enrolled in high school or junior high school during the time of participation at any level of the contest.

 Awards and Scholarships

-Post, County and District Levels - Varies by location
+Post, County and District Levels: Varies by location

 All contestants and chaperones will arrive the Friday of the contest weekend.
 All contestants and chaperones will stay at the official contest hotel.